wohaco/despace/venus_express.md

    5. **Snow on Venus.**

-Although the planet’s surface is like a red hot furnace, conditions are very different at an altitude of 125 km, where Venus Express revealed a very frigid layer with a temperature of around -175 ℃.
+Although the planet’s surface is like a red hot furnace, conditions are very different at an altitude of 125 ㎞, where Venus Express revealed a very frigid layer with a temperature of around -175 ℃.
 The unexpected cold layer is far chillier than any part of Earth’s atmosphere, despite Venus being much closer to the Sun.

 The discovery was made by studying light from the Sun as it passed through the atmosphere, revealing the concentration of carbon dioxide gas molecules at various altitudes along the terminator.
 Armed with information about the concentration of carbon dioxide and data on atmospheric pressure at each height, scientists could then calculate the corresponding temperatures.